Peruvian Rainforest Frogs

 As part of the Puerto Rican Crested Toad SSP®, the DZS and the NACC breed critically endangered Puerto Rican crested toads.
 Since 2008, nearly 84,000 tadpoles have been released into the wild.

 As part of the Dusky Gopher Frog SSP®, the DZS and the NACC maintain an “assurance population” of this critically endangered species.
-The captive population serves as insurance against extinction, and since 2018, 75 dusky gopher frogs from this assurance population were released to the wild.
+The captive population serves as insurance against extinction, and since 2018, more than 200 dusky gopher frogs from this assurance population were released to the wild.
 While at the Detroit Zoo, the dusky gopher frogs are maintained in special bio-secure behind-the-scenes rooms of the NACC.
 In fact, more than half of the NACC is behind-the-scenes with bio-secure or disease-free areas for breeding.

 As part of the Panamanian Golden Frog SSP®, the DZS and the NACC maintain an “assurance population” of this critically endangered species.
 The captive population serves as insurance against extinction until the species can be adequately protected in the wild and suitable locations are found for release.
 Since 2015, DZS staff from the NACC have made several trips to Panama to assist with setting up research and breeding centers to facilitate future reintroductions of Panamanian golden frogs.